Shahed-02/Global-Superstores-Project--Excel-Tableau/README.md

 ## 🚀 **How to Explore**

-🔗 **View the Tableau Dashboard**: https://public.tableau.com/app/profile/shahed.ali2592/viz/GlobalSuperstoresProject-ExcelTableau/Dashboard1#1
+🔗 **View the Tableau Dashboard**: [View the Tableau Dashboard](https://public.tableau.com/app/profile/shahed.ali2592/viz/GlobalSuperstoresProject-ExcelTableau/Dashboard1#1)

 Use the filters for:
 - Region-wise analysis.